brunocontrerasmoreira/Red/README.md

 ## Example command

 ```
-# only genomes in .fa format are detected properly
+# only genomes in .fa format are detected properly - and will be DELETED by Red
-ln -s genome.fasta input.fa
+cp /mnt/genome.fasta input.fa

 # out dirs must all exist else core dump
 mkdir -p out_mask output